bolekhub/sserviceLibrary/README.md

 ```

 Basically the idea is separate concerns about request, who make it and who perform it.
 1 - Dispatcher wrap network session with the environment.
+You can pass custom SLNetworkSessionProtocol type if you want special behaviour.
 2 - Create the request
 3 - Pass the request to the operation
 4 - Execute the operation on the dispatcher.